-But the pursuit of perfectionism, the responsibility I felt to my team, to my director, and to the job – not to mention my daughters – eventually ate away at my health.
+The pursuit of perfectionism, the responsibility I felt to my team, to my director, and to the job – not to mention my daughters and my aging mother – eventually ate away at my health.
 One year I was hopping (rapidly) into work on crutches with my left foot in a cast and with my right wrist in a splint.
 I needed carpal tunnel surgery from overworking my right hand while developing our intranet pages, and I couldn’t see my way clear to make time to have that surgery done.
 At the same time, I was taking care of a house and a yard — the kind with big maple trees that covered the lawn with several feet of leaves in the fall — with the help of a 7 year old and a 10 year old.

 I was super mom.

 I get anxious just thinking about those days.

 In order to balance everything my daughters needed with what my job needed, I took my laptop with me to their sporting events, sat up until midnight working, and had little recreation or relaxation.
 By age 18 and 15, my daughter were clear that they never wanted to be part of a corporation like mine.